anlsys/nrm-python/doc/index.rst

 NRM-Python Documentation
 ========================

-The following is primarily a developer's guide for the NRM Python utilities.
+The following is a guide for the NRM Python API and utilities.

 If you know about NRM and are just looking to get it to run on your application, please visit the :doc:`quickstart <nrm-home:quickstart>` guide.